DavidEGrayson/multibit-auditor/README.md

 1. Install [Ruby](http://www.ruby-lang.org/).
 2. Download this repository or clone it to your computer using git.
-3. Run the following command to install the ECDSA gem: gem install ecdsa
+3. Run the following command to install the ecdsa gem: `gem install ecdsa`
-4. The ecdsa gem is served from rubygems.org.
+4. The ecdsa gem is served from [Rubygems.org](http://rubygems.org).
 In case the server or your connection to it has been compromised, you might want to briefly scan over the Ruby code for the gem.
 It will be in a "gems" directory somewhere on your computer.

 Usage
 ====